HMS Forester (H74): Construction and career

 Forester was built by J. Samuel White at its Cowes shipyard under the 1932 Naval Programme.
 The ship was laid down on 15 May 1933, launched on 28 June 1934, as the eleventh ship to carry the name, and completed on 19 April 1935.
 The ship cost 248,898 pounds, excluding Admiralty supplied equipment such as armaments and communications sets.
 Forester was initially assigned to the 6th Destroyer Flotilla (DF) of the Home Fleet, but was sent to reinforce the Mediterranean Fleet, together with most of her sister ships, during the Abyssinian crisis in June and remained here until February 1936.
-She was deployed to Gibraltar in September–October 1937 during the Spanish Civil War of 1936–1939.
+She was deployed to protect neutral shipping to the Bay of Biscay from April to September 1937, during the Spanish Civil War.
+On 6 April, she escorted the British-flagged freighter Jenny to Santander assisted by the heavy cruiser HMS Shopshire.
+On 27 April, Forester attempted to shepherd the British merchant Consett to Santander, but the cargo ship was shelled by the battleship España and forced out of the territorial waters.
+Forester accomplished the same mission off Gibraltar in September–October of the same year.
 The ship then returned home and spent the next two years with the 6th DF.
 The flotilla was renumbered the 8th Destroyer Flotilla in April 1939, five months before the start of World War II.
 Forester remained assigned to it until June 1940, escorting the larger ships of the fleet.